 Don’t eat, drink or smoke before the operation

-Remove all earrings (boucles d’oreilles), jewellery (bijoux), piercing.
+Remove all earrings (boucles d’oreilles), jewellery (bijoux), piercings.

 Don’t wear nail varnish (vernis à ongles), nor make up (maquillage)